turingschool/curriculum/source/academy/assessments/scrabble_web.markdown

 In this assessment you will:

-* Build a web-based scrabble scoring calculator
+* Build a web-based scrabble word tracker
 * Use test-driven development
 * Demonstrate mastery of all parts of the Rails stack
 * Demonstrate mastery of Ruby throughout the process
-* Effectively use Git and GitHub along the way

 ## Expectations

-* Work on the exercise described below for 40 minutes with your facilitator
+* Work on the exercise described below for 50 minutes with your facilitator
-* The facilitator may change the spec or ask additional questions to assess your understandings/skills
+* The facilitator may change the tests or ask additional questions to assess your understandings/skills
 * As you work, you *should*:
   * Think out loud so your facilitator can understand your process
   * Ask questions of your facilitator